Halloween-Horror-Hacking-Hell/Docs/content/posts/invite.md

 Click here to sign up: [Signup Form](https://forms.gle/SjC5aMMaB4BdKDd97)

 ## Hackaton
-The goal of the hackaton is to show how beautiful coding can be, by coding a visual animation in a limited environment using only limited tools.
+The goal of the hackaton is to show how beautiful coding can be, by coding a visual animation in a limited environment with limited tools.

 This results in the following constraints:
 - The result can be anything that fits with the theme (which will be announced on the day)